hyphanet/website/content/pages/download-fr.md

 ### Hardware requirements

 Generally a 1GHz processor and 1GB of RAM should be fine.
-Freenet will run on smaller systems, but it uses at least 128MB of RAM, so unless the system does nothing else it will struggle in less than 512MB.
+Hyphanet will run on smaller systems, but it uses at least 128MB of RAM, so unless the system does nothing else it will struggle in less than 512MB.
 However, the processor is less of a problem, people have been known to run it on 400MHz Pentium 2's or ATOM's, although downloads and browsing would be slow.

-Freenet will use a portion of your disk for storing data, you can configure this to any size from 100MB upwards, but we recommend at least 1GB.
-Freenet also uses disk space for your downloads.
-Freenet's memory usage is approximately 256MB plus 400kB for every 2GB of datastore.
+Hyphanet will use a portion of your disk for storing data, you can configure this to any size from 100MB upwards, but we recommend at least 1GB.
+Hyphanet also uses disk space for your downloads.
+Hyphanet's memory usage is approximately 256MB plus 400kB for every 2GB of datastore.

 On 64-bit Windows, we will install a 32-bit Java Virtual Machine because of